azl35/Hong-Kong-EV-adoption/README.md

 ### 1. Data Sourcing & Cleaning
 *   **Data Origin:** Raw monthly vehicle registration records compiled from the Hong Kong Transport Department.
 *   **Data Source:** Sourced via the community-maintained [Webb-Database mirror](https://webb-database.com/) (the open-source continuation of the legacy Webb-site database).
-*   **Python Processing:** Using `pandas`, the data was cleaned, missing values were handled, and registrations were aggregated chronologically to establish a clean time-series baseline.
+*   **Python Processing:** Using `pandas`, the data was cleaned and registrations were aggregated chronologically to establish a clean time-series baseline.

 ### 2. Modeling & Forecasting (Python)
 *   I developed a forecasting script in Python ('HK_EV_adoption.ipynb').